boynux/boynux.github.com/_posts/2015-05-18-logstash-forwader-docker-part-2.md

 ---
 layout: post
-title: How use Logstash forwarder in Docker containers (part II)
+title: How to use Logstash forwarder in Docker containers (part II)
 excerpt: A tiny how-to to use Logstash-Forwarder docker image right from Docker HUB.
 With configuration and basic setup.
 tags: Docker Logstash Lumberjack Container DockerHub
 category: DevOps